scivey/xact/README.md

 See more detailed description [here](/docs/api/n_way.md), and an example [here](/examples/atomic_cas_reader_writer.cpp).

 #### The Generalized CAS API
 The N-Way API is a little bit like SIMD: it's doing more or less the same thing at multiple locations.
-The Generalized CAS API is more flexible, and enables some operations that don't have analogues in among x86 atomic instructions.
+The Generalized CAS API is more flexible, and enables some operations that don't have analogues among x86 atomic instructions.

 This API enables atomic operations like the following logic:
 ```